leclavierfrancais/rpg-companion-sillytavern/README.md

 ## 💡 Tips

 1. **Context Messages**: Start with 4 messages and adjust based on your needs.
-More messages = better context but slower updates
+More messages = better context, but slower updates
 2. **Performance**: If updates are slow, consider reducing the context depth or using a faster model
 3. **Customization**: You can modify the prompts in index.js to add your own stat categories or change the format